matthewselby/nginx-redirect-generator/readme.md

 # 🚀 Nginx Redirect Generator {NRG} 🚀

-NRG was created to simplify and standardize the way that redirects are implimented in NGINX.
+NRG *(pronounced "energy")* was created to simplify and standardize the way that redirects are implimented in NGINX.

 ## 🌟 Features 🌟